Main Hall 317

 He is a member of the Association of Education in Journalism and Mass Communication and the Public Relations Society of America.

-In the Summer of 2013, Dr. Lordan will be teaching an undergraduate course on the past, present and future of Irish media, accompanying a dozen students to Dublin.
-The following Summer, he will be team-teaching a course in international public relations with Dr. Ola Kopacz in Bialystok, Poland.
-Students interested in these programs are invited to get in touch to learn more.
+In the Summer of 2013, Dr. Lordan taught an undergraduate course on the past, present and future of Irish media, accompanying a dozen students to Dublin.
+In July of 2014, he will be teaching a course on the media structure of the United Kingdom, visiting London with a dozen undergraduate and graduate students - applications are now being accepted.

-If you are a WCU student interested in a career in public relations, advertising or any other media-related profession and would like to talk about your career, Dr. Lordan would be happy to meet with you.
-Contact him by e-mail (firstname.lastname@example.org), by phone (610-436-2114), or stop by his office (317 Main Hall.)
+If you are a WCU student who wants to work in public relations, advertising or any other media-related profession and would like to talk about your career, Dr. Lordan would be happy to meet with you.
+Contact him by e-mail (email@example.com), by phone (610-436-2114), or stop by his office (317 Main Hall.)
 Former Billikens, Wildcats, Owls or Golden Rams who want to get in contact?
 DEFINITELY check in - he wants to know what you're doing.